 - Target hotspots in developing countries and transitional countries.

-- Create strategic working alliances among diverse groups, combining unique capacities and eliminating duplication of efforts.
+- Create working alliances among diverse groups, combining unique capacities and eliminating duplication of efforts.

-- Achieve tangible results through an ever-expanding network of conservation stewards.
+- Achieve results through an ever-expanding network of partners working together toward shared goals.

 How is CEPF governed?